 24. Australian Shepherd

 The Australian Shepherd is perfect for outdoorsy people looking for the most energetic and healthiest dog breeds.
 They are intelligent, playful, and friendly, and they absolutely love being outdoors.
+These dogs are great for very active people or people with children as they can keep up with the family’s active lifestyle.
 These dogs are easy to train and are extremely healthy, often living up to about 15 years.

 23. Australian Cattle Dog

 Australian Cattle Dogs are also friendly and playful.
 This breed is well-known for its intelligence and high energy level.
 They love to go on adventures and are great family dogs.
+These dogs are also known for herding and great for people who live on a farm with other animals.
 If well cared for they can live about 13 years.